Home » What to bring to India

 COMFORTABLE SHOES– Lots of walking and exploring to be done, make sure you have whatever keeps your feet happy!

 JOURNAL/SKETCHBOOK – Some deep processing may be done.
 Some awesome memories may need to be recorded.
 Give yourself the chance to take notes.
+If you’re not a journaler no need for this one, but it is nice to have if you like to write down memories.

 CASH – You will be able to get out rupees from ATMs around (mostly… Rishikesh in particular tends to have ATMs ‘not working’ so before we get there definitely pull out some extra rupees), but sometimes having dollars to exchange is helpful as well.
+When choosing dollars be sure to bring the “new bills” as they get a better exchange rate. $100 will get a better rate than $20 also.
+So ideally bring “new” $100 bills meaning the new design with the blue stripe not the old design.

 GIFTS FOR CHILDREN – A really sweet thing… So many beautiful children, many living in extreme poverty, who have never seen or rarely seen foreigners.
 Having something simple to give them to remember you will truly touch your heart.
 Little chapsticks, pens/pencils, key chains, etc… anything from your country, and these kids just light up!
-We will be visiting an orphanage at the end of our trip, so any supplies for the orphanage as well that you want to bring (coloring books, crayons, toys, etc.) feel free to bring and keep safe in your bag until the end of our stay where we will leave them in this beautiful children’s home and school.
+We will be visiting an orphanage at the end of our trip, so any supplies for the orphanage as well that you want to bring (coloring books, crayons, toys, stickers etc.) feel free to bring and keep safe in your bag until the end of our stay where we will leave them in this beautiful children’s home and school.
 Keep in mind you will have to carry around these gifts until the end of the trip, so make sure it’s small items that you can manage.

 HAND SANITIZER – YES!
 You will need it all the time.
 Trust us, bathrooms are not always in the best conditions and you will definitely want to purify.